merry-goblin/merry-popin/README.md

 ### Purpose

-This plugin will replace selected links in triggers which will open iframes in responsive popins.
+This plugin will replace selected links by triggers which will open iframes in responsive popins.

 ### Description

 - JQuery plugin
-- Links can be replaced at any time
+- handle iframe popins
+- Can replace some links on a page
+- Can manually open & close a popin

 ### Easy to install